Westpac Airpoints World Mastercard Review

 - Interest rate.
 The interest rate for purchases is 16.95% p.a.
 An interest rate of 22.95% p.a. applies to cash advances.

 - Account fee.
-The annual account fee is $390.
-This is split into two 6-monthly instalments of $195.
+The annual account fee is $310.
+This is split into two six-monthly instalments of $155.

 - Minimum credit limit.
 The Westpac Airpoints World Mastercard has a minimum credit limit of $18,000.

 - Transfer your balance.
-If you successfully apply to transfer the outstanding balance from an existing credit card, you’ll only pay 5.95% p.a. on that balance until it is paid off.
+If you successfully apply to transfer the outstanding balance from an existing credit card, you only pay 5.95% p.a. for the life of that balance.

 - Interest-free days.
 Enjoy up to 44-days interest-free when you pay off your statement balance in full each month.

 - Mastercard Priceless Cities.
-Being a Mastercard holder you’ll have access to local and global offers for dining, retail, travel and entertainment.
+Being a Mastercard holder, you have access to local and global offers for dining, retail, travel and entertainment.

 - Purchase protection.
 Purchases made with your Airpoints World Mastercard are covered for up to 90 days if they are accidentally damaged, lost or stolen.
 You can also extend the manufacturer warranty by 12 months.

 - Convenient shopping.
 Connect your Westpac accounts to your Westpac Airpoints World Mastercard so you only need to carry one card.
-Mastercard PayPass allows you to make contactless payments with a PIN number only required for transactions over $80.
+Mastercard PayPass allows you to make contactless payments, with a PIN number only required for transactions over $200.

 How to apply